microsoft/verseagility/docs/setup/README.md

 |it|Italian|

 Further languages are supported with multi-language pre-trained models or required minor additions to the pre-processing and pre-trained model loading.
 See the [FAQ](FAQ.md) for details.

+How you get started is described in the first page of the documentation, [Setup of Code and Infrastructure](01%20-%20Setup%20of%20Code%20and%20Infrastructure.md)